f5devcentral/f5-agility-labs-nginx/docs/class10/module4/module4.rst

 Module 4 - Dev Team - Consume API v1.0
 ######################################

 In this class, a Developer wants to consume and test API Sentence version 1.0.
-To do so, he will connect to the Dev Portal and test the API.
+To do so, they will connect to the Dev Portal and test the API.

 .. note :: As a reminder, this version 1 does not include ``colors`` API endpoint.